create, alter and drop database objects such as tables, indexes, tablespaces, functions, stored procedures.

 Actions Against Objects

 You can run various actions against multiple objects.
 This example will change the comments of your tables.
-Many other functions have been defined.
+Numerous other functions have been defined, such as Drop Table, Rename Table, Rename Columns, Reset Check-Pending, Disable Triggers, Runstats,

 AQT has a comprehensive DDL Generator